Data Centers in Moldova

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers are centrally located in Chisinau, providing immediate proximity to financial services, government agencies, and the growing tech corridor.
+Proximity To Key Business Districts: Data centers are centrally located in Chisinau.
+This provides immediate proximity to financial services, government agencies, and the growing tech corridor.
 This placement minimizes local loop latency for businesses headquartered in the capital.

 Tax Advantage For Data Centers: While there are no specific incentives for data center construction, the broader fiscal environment remains predictable.
 Operating within this market allows firms to leverage a simplified corporate tax structure that supports long-term infrastructure planning.